To understand the topic, create

 }

-To fetch the total number of records or rows returned by SqlDataSource control,
+need to fetch the number of records or rows returned by SqlDataSource control.

 ASPX